What We Know: Family Separation And 'Zero Tolerance' At The Border

 Reporter Jean Guerrero of KPBS in San Diego reported on the case of a Salvadoran father, Jose Demar Fuentes, who says he sought asylum and was separated from his 1-year-old son, Mateo, despite having an original birth certificate proving that he is the boy's father.

-In a White House press briefing Monday, Homeland Security Secretary Kirstjen Nielsen said, "DHS is not separating families legitimately seeking asylum at ports of entry."
+In a White House press briefing Monday, Nielsen said, "DHS is not separating families legitimately seeking asylum at ports of entry."
 But she said DHS "will only separate a family if we cannot determine there is a familial relationship, if child is at risk with the parent or legal guardian, or if the parent or legal guardian is referred for prosecution."

-Burnett also has reported that some families are not being allowed to claim asylum — that they are being repeatedly turned away and told the CBP facility is too full to accept them.
+Burnett also has reported that some families are not being allowed to request asylum — that they are being repeatedly turned away and told the CBP facility is too full to accept them.

 Nielsen has denied that some asylum-seekers who present themselves at a port of entry are being turned away, which would be a violation of international law.